esraaabdrabo/game-Controller/README.md

  Flutter project.
-To train on user interaction with the application the basic widgets are Drag and Drag-target
+To train on user interaction with the application the basic widgets are Draggable and DragTarget